rsmith-nl/lamprop/README.rst

 literature) the calculation is time-consuming and error-prone when done by hand.

+As of version 2020-12-22. the internals have been updated to use

+* Halpin-Tsai approximation for E2 and to help calculate Ez,
+* periodic micromechanics model for single plies and
+* first order shear deformation theory for laminates.

+This helps yield better data for FEA.

 This program can _not_ calculate the strength of composite laminates;
 because there are many different failure modes, strengths of composite laminates cannot readily be calculated from the strengths of the separate